Books by Marc D. Crepeaux:

 Marc has worked as a burdock slayer, lawn mower, ice rink attendant, janitor, umpire, baker, sandwich maker, tree planter, pizza delivery boy, cashier, real estate flunky, warehouse goon, songwriter, musician, personal assistant, bookseller, artist, bellman, doorman, concierge, construction stooge, paratrooper, night watchman, taxi driver, taxi company owner, worm farmer, vehicle prospector, linguist, substitute teacher, tutor, entrepreneur, private investigator, English teacher, and writer.

-He lives with the esteemed Mrs. Dawson and two daughters in Rome, Georgia.
-Marc can be reached at email@example.com
+He lives with the esteemed Mrs. Dawson and two daughters in an old, haunted farmhouse right around Rome, Georgia.
+Marc can be reached at firstname.lastname@example.org